 This course focuses on individuals and teams in organizations, related HR management processes, organizational design, change processes and the broader global context in which organizations operate.
 It emphasizes how to diagnose and analyze individual and group behavior from different perspectives (using strategic, political and cultural lenses) and various levels (micro, meso and macro) of the organization.
 The goal of the course is to enhance your knowledge of management concepts and theories so that you can increase organizational effectiveness in terms of better managing yourself, other individuals, and teams, understand the impact of organizational design, power and authority, improve decision-making, manage change processes and the potentially conflicting demands of various stakeholders of the organization.
 The outcome of this course is to identify leading management practices and appropriate courses of managerial action in a legally compliant and ethical manner.
 This graduate-level management course should make you a more effective manager independently of your employment sector (private, public and non-profit).
 Selected cases, instructional vignettes and interactive class exercises are used to apply management concepts to real-world applications.
 You will learn from your own pre-class readings, lectures, discussions, cases, vignettes, application exercises and your interactions with a diverse group of peers.

 GSMPR 625 Creating and Implementing Market-Driven Strategies (4 Credits)

 This course explores key issues in strategic marketing and the formulation of market driven strategies.
 Through lectures, readings and case studies students, students learn to design and implement a process of creating relationships with customers that maximize their satisfaction, whether in profit-making, not-for-profit, or governmental environments.
-Students participate in a computer simulation requiring them to apply concepts discussed in the course.
+Students participate in simulation exercises requiring them to apply concepts discussed in the course.
 The course emphasizes learning by doing and requires substantial work in teams.